 Safety First: Give your customers confidence and peace of mind

-- Let your followers know you are offering take out orders, curbside pick-up, delivery and/or online orders.
+- Let your followers know you are still offering take out orders, curbside pick-up, delivery and/or online orders.

 - Don’t just think about instant delivery, consider shipping too! (if applicable)